akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge02.md

 ## Success Criteria

 - Show that you can load w3af and display the help
-  - Running w3af_console then the command **help**
 - Show the newly deployed resources in the Azure Portal
-  - Highlighting the **www** record in your new Azure DNS Zone
-- Demonstrate your new version of the Contoso Website loads
+- Demonstrate that your Contoso Website loads
 - Show the "waterfall" of the one of the Images in the Dev Tools of your Web Browser
+- **If time permits** modify the source code to change "ContosoMasks" title to your.

 ## Learning Resources